Milxnor/Argon/README.md

 Discord server:  https://discord.gg/JqJDDBFUWn

-Fortnite Hybrid server with ingame.
+Fortnite Hybrid server with ingame.<br>
-The dll redirects to port 3551.
+The dll redirects to port 3551.<br>
-NeoniteV2 Backend does not work with ingame, you will have to use something else like LawinServer.
+NeoniteV2 Backend does not work with ingame, you will have to use something else like LawinServer.<br>